 They are the goddess Ceres, Pluto, Proserpina, and other characters with togas and armor that have been interpreted as imperial portraits.
 Three doors

-Who built the roman theater of Mérida?
+Who built the Roman Theater of Mérida?

-The Roman empire is responsible for the construction of this spectacular theater.
-Construction began between 16 and 15 BC, ordered by consul Vipsanius Agrippa.
+The Roman Empire is responsible for the construction of this spectacular theater.
+Construction began between 16 and 15 BC, ordered by Consul Vipsanius Agrippa.
 The theater was updated in the 2nd century BC under the reign of emperor Trajan and once again between the years 330 and 340 CE, during the reign of Emperor Constatine I.

 What was the Roman theater of Mérida used for?